• Skip to main content

 • A Parent’s Guide to Understanding the 4 Attachment Styles

-Sneak peek: What does the “mirror test” in babies tell us about their self-awareness?
+Sneak peek: What does the mirror test for self-awareness in babies tell us about their development?

 When Do Babies Recognize Themselves in the Mirror?